 The numbers which can be expressed as fractions of two integers and can be written as a positive number, negative number, prime, and even zero is called rational numbers.

-Rational numbers can be expressed as fractions, decimals, and even zero.
-As all the numbers with a non zero denominator which can be written in p/q form is a rational number.
+Rational numbers can be expressed as fractions, decimals, and even zeros.
+All the numbers with a non-zero denominator that can be written in p/q form are rational numbers.

 A rational number is a ratio of two integers which can be written in the form of p/q where q is not equal to zero.
 Hence, any fraction with a non-zero denominator is a rational number.

-2 / 5 is a rational number where 2 is an integer being divided by a non-zero integer that is 5.
+-2 / 5 is a rational number where -2 is an integer being divided by a non-zero integer 5

 A rational number can be also written in the decimal form if the decimal value is definite or has repeating digits after the decimal point.